-The Graduate Advisory Committee (GAC) has unanimously recommended that the passing of English 551: Medieval Latin--currently taught by Dr. Jonathan Davis-Secord--with a B or better shall count as fulfilling the graduate language requirement from here on without the need to petition the GAC each time Davis-Secord offers the course.
+The Graduate Advisory Committee (GAC) has unanimously recommended that the passing of English 551: Medieval Latin--currently taught by Dr. Jonathan Davis-Secord--with a B or better shall count as fulfilling the graduate language requirement, without the need to petition the GAC each time Davis-Secord offers the course.